 Shaded Bar Indicates Recession

-In recent months, various statistical reporting agencies have revised the U.S. economy’s projected growth rate downward as the strength of the economic recovery has moderated and substantial uncertainty remains about the ability of American and European governments to enact policies that will stabilize debt levels while supporting economic growth.
-In March, the Federal Reserve slightly lowered its projected range of both near-term and longer-term GDP growth from its December forecast.
+In recent months, various statistical reporting agencies have revised the U.S. economy’s projected growth rate downward due to tighter financial conditions and uncertainty regarding the ability of American and European governments to enact policies that will stabilize debt levels while supporting economic growth.
+In March, the Federal Reserve lowered its projected range of both near-term and longer-term GDP growth from its December forecast.
 This data is presented in the following figure.

 U.S. GDP GROWTH ESTIMATES